 - Reload the page

 What if the EIN has changed?
-Should we register in the system under the old EIN and then make a change?
+Should we register in Agent Gateway under the old EIN and then make a change?

-You can update the EIN before system deployment and then register in Agent Gateway with the new EIN.
-If the old EIN is still on file at deployment, use the old one to register and then update it with TFPA.
+If the old EIN is still on file, use the old one to register for Agent Gateway and then update it with TFPA.

-Policies will bind immediately if being paid through a mortgage company.
-Otherwise, the policy will be bound when a minimum down payment is received from the policyholder, assuming underwriting guidelines are met.
+Policies are bound immediately if paid through a mortgage company.
+Otherwise, the policy is bound when a minimum down payment is received from the policyholder, assuming underwriting guidelines are met.

 If the policyholder is paying the down payment with a money order, when will their coverage start?